 - Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) to help reduce inflammation and relieve pain

 - Hot/cold therapy to relax tense muscles and relieve inflammation

 Minimally invasive surgical options

 If you have been diagnosed with a slipped disc and are unable to find sufficient relief after exhausting nonsurgical treatment options for a slipped disc, surgical intervention may be recommended.
 At Laser Spine Institute, our minimally invasive spine surgery is an alternative to traditional procedures, offering our patients less risk of complication and a shorter recovery time comparatively.

-To learn more, contact our dedicated team of Spine Care Consultants today for a no-cost MRI review* to determine if you may be a candidate for one of our minimally invasive, outpatient procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review* to determine if you may be a candidate for one of our minimally invasive, outpatient procedures.